List of Harvey Birdman, Attorney at Law and Birdgirl characters: X the Eliminator

 X the Eliminator (voiced by Peter MacNicol) is a former enemy of Birdman on Birdman and the Galaxy Trio, It was originally commissioned by the organization F.E.A.R. to kill Birdman and bring the crest as proof; in this series, X does, in fact, suggest killing Birdman, which F.E.A.R. reacts to with surprise.
 His failure to do so has, over several decades, turned him into a stalking fanatic with a love–hate relationship with Birdman, despite the fact, Birdman had completely forgotten about him until meeting him once after becoming a lawyer.
 X's tool of choice is an ungainly silver death console with a telescoping laser emitter that uses obsolete vacuum tube technology.
 It takes so long to recharge, Harvey has time to escape.
 He once had a camera in Harvey's office but Harvey destroyed it shortly after realizing it was there (it was only seen once as a gag).
 X sometimes arrives at Harvey's office to destroy him, but tends to be thwarted by inattentive office personnel.
 According to the credits of the episode of his first appearance, one of the voiced characters is known as "X's Wife".
 Other evidence seems to suggest he lives with his close friend Zardo as well.
-He is voiced by Peter MacNicol.
 First appearance: "X, the Exterminator."

 Peter Potamus

-Peter Potamus (voiced by Joe Alaskey in the first appearance, Chris Edgerly in later appearances) is an employee at Sebben & Sebben.
+Peter Potamus (voiced by Joe Alaskey in his first appearance, Chris Edgerly in later appearances) is an employee at Sebben & Sebben.
 It usually is not clear on what Potamus actually does at Sebben & Sebben; however, in the episode Harvey's Civvy he did defend Harvey Birdman as his lawyer.
 Peter Potamus is known for always asking everyone "Did you get that thing that I sent ya?"
 The thing that he sent is usually never explained, unless it is served as a plot device (Ex: Harvey's Civvy, if Shado received the documents for request for discovery).
 His character started out small, only known for asking if people received "that thing" he sent them, and for being with a woman, only to have another character somehow spot him, by which he always responds "What the?"
 But soon he became a regular full-time character, usually in meetings with other staff members or as someone witnessing a trial.
 According to Phil, Potamus is considered to be "An earner" (Ex: In episode Gone Efficien...t, Phil states that chairs are for earners, and we see that Potamus possesses all the chairs).
 It is implied that he is Jewish.
 First appearance: "Deadomutt".